 When we pray Jesus’ name, we pray with authority.
 When we pray in the Spirit, we pray with strength because He helps us.

-“Likewise, the (Holy) Spirit also helpeth our infirmities (weaknesses): for we know not what we should pray for as we ought: but the Spirit Himself maketh intercession for us…” Romans 8:26
+“Likewise the Spirit also helps in our weaknesses.
+For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us…” (Romans 8:26).

 The Spirit comes alongside to help when you pray.